unicode-org/cldr/docs/ldml/tr35-personNames.md

 **Note:** in the future the plan is to make the specific languages and scripts used in this algorithm be data-driven.

-Remember that **a name in a different script** will use a different locale for formatting, as per <a href="#switch-formatting-locales">Switch the formatting locale if necessary</a>.
+Remember that **a name in a different script** will use a different locale for formatting, as per [Switch the formatting locale if necessary](#switch-the-formatting-locale-if-necessary).
 For example, when formatting a name for Japanese, if the name is in the Latin script, a Latin based locale will be used to format it, such as when “Albert Einstein” appears in Latin characters as in the Wikipedia page [Albert Einstein](https://ja.wikipedia.org/wiki/Albert_Einstein).

 #### Examples of space replacement